PlanetPolly/PlanetPolly.github.io/position.md

 title: Past
 subtitle: It's not the voice determine the story, it's the ear.
 ---
-My story sounds boring and dull $\rightarrow$ funny.
+求学，工作，学习更多技能，提高自身素质

 **Trainee Journalist at the *Global Science* magazine**

 * aim to write a great post but I found science and scientific popularization nowadays are in a strange rhythm
 * play with the internet flow is always so dangerous and boring

 **Teaching assistant**
-* Job, the world runs centering the students, but some of them don't care
+* Job, the world runs centering the students
 * I start to consider my future jobs

 **Member of Shupin student association**